 In the case of “malicious or willful” harm, parents can be held liable for their children’s actions.
 However, the amount of compensation parents can be forced to pay when their child deliberately causes injury or property damage is limited to just $5,000 under South Carolina law.

-Furthermore, parents can only be forced to pay economic damages, also known as actual damages.
-In this circumstance, a victim’s family could only recover the cost of their medical expenses up to $5,000, and they can’t sue the other child’s parents for added compensation for pain and suffering.
+Furthermore, parents of children who cause harm can only be forced to pay economic damages, also known as “actual damages.”
+In this circumstance, a victim’s family could only recover the cost of their child’s medical expenses up to $5,000, and they can’t sue the other child’s parents for added compensation for pain and suffering.

-Parents might also be responsible for their child’s actions under common law if they had reason to believe that their child was dangerous, such as a past history of harming others, but didn’t take action to curb their child’s harmful activities and the child then went on to injure another child.
+Parents might also be responsible for their child’s actions under common law if they had reason to believe that their child was dangerous to others.
+For example, if the child had a past history of harming other children, but the parents didn’t take action to curb their child’s harmful activities.

 The Child Who Caused the Injury

-Children, especially very young children, generally can’t be held liable for injuries or damage they cause because, in the eyes of the law, someone must be aware that what they were doing was reckless or negligent.
-And it’s commonly accepted that children can’t be held to the same standard of understanding that an adult can.
+Children, especially very young children, generally can’t be held liable for injuries or damage they cause through a personal injury lawsuit.
+This is because, in the eyes of the law, someone must be aware that what they were doing was harmful or negligent to be liable.
+It’s commonly accepted that children can’t be held to the same standard of understanding that an adult can.

-Exceptions can be made for older children, such as high school students, who could be expected to understand that what they were doing would or could cause harm to another student.
+Exceptions can be made for older children, such as high school students, who can be expected to understand that what they were doing would or could cause harm to another student.

-Minors can also be held jointly liable alongside their parents if the minor would have been considered liable if they had been an adult at the time of the incident.
+Minors can also be held jointly liable in personal injury lawsuits alongside their parents if the minor would have been considered liable if they had been an adult at the time of the incident.

 Because minors usually do not have any or much money of their own, it makes more sense to get compensation from another source after an injury.
-However, when an injured child’s parents pursue a claim against a minor, it might be possible for them to get compensation from the minor’s parents’ renters or homeowners insurance policy.
+If an injured child’s parents do pursue a claim against a minor, it might be possible for them to get compensation from the minor’s parents’ renter’s or homeowner’s insurance policy.